SumoLogic/sumologic-public-partner-apps/Tessian/README.md

 | [Tessian - Constructor](#constructor-dashboard) | View stats and metrics related to Tessian Constructor.            |

 ## Sample Log Message

+The Tessian App uses logs retrieved from Tessian API and sent individually into Sumo Logic.

 ```json
 {